-At Providence Animal Hospital, our laboratory and diagnostic services, including ultrasound and digital x-rays, ensure your pet receives the best possible veterinary care in-house.
+At Providence Animal Hospital, our laboratory and diagnostic services in Charlotte, including ultrasound and digital x-rays, ensure your pet receives the best possible veterinary care in-house.

 In-House Veterinary Laboratory